dwrobel/flatcam/README.md

 - minor changes in the 'FlatCAM About' GUI
 - added a new shortcut key F5 for doing the 'Plot All'
 - updated the google-translated Spanish translation strings
+- fixed the layouts to include toolbars breaks where it was needed

 13.09.2019